This website is no longer updated, please go to https://pchs-programming-club.github.io/pcprog/ instead.

 Competition Problem Techniques

 Here is a short list of common techniques used to solve problems in programming competitions (from USACO Training).

 A brute force solution that simply iterates over all possibilities to find the answer.
 These are usually easy to come up with and implement.
 However, sometimes it is difficult to recognize that this methodology can be applied to a certain problem.
 It might only become apparent after realizing some key insights.

 As its name suggests, greedy algorithms always selects the best solution possible at each step.
 It breaks the task down into smaller subproblems of the same kind, and solves each of them in turn to build the solution.
-However, you must ensure that your selected solutions must be a "safe move".
+However, you must ensure that your selected solution is a "safe move".
 Often, the greedy moves are not "safe", therefore the greedy solution usually does not work on all test cases.
 However, when a greedy solution does work, it is usually easy to implement.

 Example: fractional knapsack.
 Given a collection of items that you can put in a knapsack, their respective weights, values, amount available, and the maximum weight capacity of the knapsack, what is the maximum value that you can carry?
 You may pack fractional amounts of each item.